AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/budgeted-cost.md

   </table>

   <!--
-  <p>The Budgeted Cost as reflected in the Resource Estimates area of the Business Case or the Capacity Planner displays in the following areas of Workfront under the following names: </p>
+  <li data-mc-conditions="QuicksilverOrClassic.Classic,QuicksilverOrClassic.Draft mode"> <p>The Budgeted Cost as reflected in the Resource Estimates area of the Business Case or the Capacity Planner displays in the following areas of Workfront under the following names: </p>
   <table cellspacing="15">
   <col>
   <col>